 Students are referred to the program through school personnel, using our criteria for enrollment.
 Students must receive Tier 2 reading interventions at school and/or are on watch for Tier 2,

 and lack resources necessary to support academic achievement and social skills (Financial, Family stability, Enrichment/after school activities).
 We do work to re-enroll as many of our previous year’s students to continue on through third grade.

 Our goals are to help 100% of our first, second and third grade students progress to the next grade and read on grade level by the end of the year.
 Ultimately, 100% of our students would meet their school district's benchmarks in reading by the end of the school year using the STAR Reading and NWEA tests as the assessment tools.
 And, have all students be exposed to the arts and create health awareness through special programs each month designed to touch a variety of interests such as languages, culinary, music, exercise, art, dance, international cultures and health and hygiene programs.
-This year, we have created relationships with Thacker Mountain Radio show, various community and campus organizations.
-In the coming year we plan to continue these programs for enrichment hour.

 Community members are welcome to come visit the site any time.
 We operate Monday – Thursday 3:00-5:30 during the academic school year.
 Please contact the Executive Director for specific times and location.

 To learn more about the program, how you can be involved, or how you can help us achieve our goals, email the Executive Director, Teresa Adams, email@example.com